vvinothkanth/TemperatureTracking/README.md

 3. Average temperature for a given start data and end date.

 The temperature outputs should always be in degree celsius.

+It is Contain three class files such as :

+ 1.)
+TemparatureReport:
+      In this class is used to perform all process like add temperatur report find Minimum and maximum and average value for given date.

+ 2.)
+TemparatureProcessFlow:
+      This class to used to ask the questions to user and perform that operation like find average, min ,max  temperature of given date

+ 3.)
+TemparatureMain:
+      This class to used to invoke the  TemparatureReport and TemparatureProcessFlow class

+      >> Sample Process